-To request services new students must call and schedule an appointment to discuss their needs and become familiar with Harper College and the ADS office and its procedures.
+To request services new students must call and schedule an intake appointment to discuss their needs and become familiar with Harper College and ADS office procedures and policies.

 Deaf/hard of hearing students who require interpreting services must fill out and submit a "Request for Interpreting Services" form at least one week before the beginning of a semester to be assured of receiving these services.